 Radical or moderate?
 Trump paints Democratic ticket as both

 WASHINGTON (AP) — An overzealous prosecutor trying to hide her crime-fighting past — who is also weak on crime.
-The most radical pick for vice president ever — but too moderate to energize the progressive Democratic base.
+The most radical pick for vice president ever — but too moderate to energize progressive Democrats.

-President Donald Trump’s campaign is struggling to define Sen. Kamala Harris, Democrat Joe Biden’s newly announced running mate.
-Biden’s decision to choose Harris — who ran for president last year in the same pragmatic vein as Biden did and is now the first Black woman to compete on a major party’s presidential ticket — has further complicated the Trump campaign’s crude efforts to depict Biden as out of step with the country as Trump continues to lag in the polls.

-Less than 90 days out from Election Day, Trump’s team faces a pivotal choice in how it tries to define the Democratic ticket, as it looks to reset its strategy and recover from a coronavirus-induced summer slump.
+President Donald Trump’s campaign is struggling to define California Sen. Kamala Harris, the newly announced running mate for Democratic rival Joe Biden.

+And without a clear message, Trump has reverted to his usual playbook, resorting to sexist and racist attacks.
+He has repeatedly called Harris “nasty” and has leaned into appeals that appear stuck in a fictionalized version of the 1950s.

 Biden and Harris can’t be both.
-But that hasn’t stopped Trump’s team from trying to make the incongruous portrayals stick.
+But that hasn’t stopped Trump and his allies from trying to make the incongruous portrayals stick.

 “Clearly, Phony Kamala will abandon her own morals, as well as try to bury her record as a prosecutor, in order to appease the anti-police extremists controlling the Democrat Party,” senior campaign adviser Katrina Pierson said in the Trump’s campaign’s first statement responding to the news.

-As Trump’s team and his allies tried to present Harris as the “most radical running mate ever,” in the words of Fox News host Sean Hannity, the Republican National Committee sought to frame her as insufficiently liberal, gleefully declaring: “liberals revolt against Biden, Harris ticket.”
+During his Fox News program on Tuesday, host Sean Hannity called Harris the “most radical running mate ever.”
+At the same time as it echoed that messaging, the Republican National Committee also sought to frame her as insufficiently liberal, gleefully declaring: “liberals revolt against Biden, Harris ticket.”

-One Trump campaign official who spoke on condition of anonymity to discuss strategy said the mixed messages were aimed at different audiences — the political equivalent of Trump’s campaign trying to have its cake and eat it, too — as it looks to animate its own supporters against “radicals” and sow apathy across the aisle.
+The president was poised to hold events in Wisconsin, Minnesota and Arizona early in the week.
+On Thursday, the day of Biden’s acceptance speech, Trump was set to make an appearance in the former vice president’s former hometown of Scranton, Pennsylvania, according to a campaign official not authorized to publicly discuss plans that had not been finalized.

-But the lack of a clear, consistent message — as Trump deployed with devastating effect against “Crooked Hillary” Clinton in 2016 — could portend trouble closer to Election Day.
+Trump’s repeated attacks against “Crooked” Hillary Clinton had a devastating effect on her campaign in 2016.
+Four years later, the lack of a clear, consistent message could portend trouble.

-Trump’s campaign has been plotting for almost two years to characterize the Democratic nominee and running mate as beholden to the “radical left,” though that met its greatest test with Biden, who remains well known and relatively well liked among voters after a 40-plus-year career in Washington.
+Trump’s campaign has been plotting for almost two years to characterize the Democratic nominee and running mate as beholden to the “radical left.”
+That might have gained traction had progressive leaders Bernie Sanders or Elizabeth Warren won the nomination.

+But it’s a harder case to make against Biden, who didn’t embrace “Medicare for All” during the Democratic primary and has resisted more recent calls from some activists to defund the police.

-Harris, who dropped out of the Democratic presidential primary in December, ran her own race as a relative moderate in the field.
+Harris ran her own campaign for the Democratic nomination as a relative moderate in the field.
 The former California attorney general also served as district attorney in San Francisco, and her record in law enforcement came under scrutiny and turned away some liberals and younger Black voters who saw her as out of step on issues of racism in the legal system and police brutality.

 Yet on a conference call with reporters responding to the news Tuesday evening, Trump’s campaign continued to push the narrative that Harris is a “leftist” pushing a “radical agenda.”